marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 ## Determining the Initial State

-When a component begins initialization, before the `initialize` method is called, data is collected from the following three sources, merged, and assigned to `this.state`.
-In reverse order of priority, those sources are:
+When a component begins initialization, before the `initialize` method is called, data is collected, merged, and assigned to `this.state`.
+In reverse order of priority, the data is collected from the following three sources:

 1\.
 The [`defaultState`](../api/component.md#defaultstate) from the class definition.